 There are three models of raising pigs.
 They are Intensive, Semi-Intensive and Extensive

 The farmer confines all the pigs within a building and does not allow them to move out.
-The pigs are raised inside the sties on either concrete or sawdust.
+He raises the pigs inside the sties on either concrete or sawdust.

 The farmer provides feed, water and veterinary services, routinely, in adequate quantity.
 The system saves labour, provides the condition for management standards and easy control of internal parasites.
 There is also protection from inclement weather, predators and thieves.